 This panel will discuss food consumer choices and trends in the next 10 years as strategies to balance seemingly opposing objectives.

-The exponential growth of tech innovation in the past quarter-century has created vast opportunities in the food and wellness sectors, particularly in the last 10 years.
+What will help is the exponential growth of tech innovation in the food and wellness sectors, particularly in the last 10 years.
 From plant and soil science to lighting solutions and farm robotics, waves of new farm technology are emerging almost every day.

 The Food Visionaries Fireside chat features leading lights in the food space.